Montreal Protocol: Effect

 Since the Montreal Protocol came into effect, the atmospheric concentrations of the most important chlorofluorocarbons and related chlorinated hydrocarbons have either leveled off or decreased.
 Halon concentrations have continued to increase, as the halons presently stored in fire extinguishers are released, but their rate of increase has slowed and their abundances are expected to begin to decline by about 2020.
 Also, the concentration of the HCFCs increased drastically at least partly because of many uses (e.g. used as solvents or refrigerating agents) CFCs were substituted with HCFCs.
 While there have been reports of attempts by individuals to circumvent the ban, e.g. by smuggling CFCs from undeveloped to developed nations, the overall level of compliance has been high.
 Statistical analysis from 2010 show a clear positive signal from the Montreal Protocol to the stratospheric ozone.
 In consequence, the Montreal Protocol has often been called the most successful international environmental agreement to date.
 In a 2001 report, NASA found the ozone thinning over Antarctica had remained the same thickness for the previous three years, however in 2003 the ozone hole grew to its second largest size.
-The most recent (2006) scientific evaluation of the effects of the Montreal Protocol states, "The Montreal Protocol is working: There is clear evidence of a decrease in the atmospheric burden of ozone-depleting substances and some early signs of stratospheric ozone recovery."
+The 2006 scientific evaluation of the effects of the Montreal Protocol states, "The Montreal Protocol is working: There is clear evidence of a decrease in the atmospheric burden of ozone-depleting substances and some early signs of stratospheric ozone recovery."
 However, a more recent study seems to point to a relative increase in CFCs due to an unknown source.

+The 2002 Scientific Assessment of Ozone Depletion predicted the ozone layer would return to 1980 levels by middle of the 21st century.
+In the 2022 assessment, this was delayed to 2066 for Antarctica, 2045 for the Arctic, and 2040 for most of the world.
+This is thought to be due to changes in calculation formulas as well as atmospheric changes.

 Reported in 1997, significant production of CFCs occurred in Russia for sale on the black market to the EU throughout the 90s.
 Related US production and consumption was enabled by fraudulent reporting due to poor enforcement mechanisms.
 Similar illegal markets for CFCs were detected in Taiwan, Korea, and Hong Kong.